Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

 \subsection{Shortest path on a sphere}

 The shortest path problem can be described as a 2SRO problem where we make the planning of a route from source to target, for which the lengths of the $N_{sp}$ arcs are uncertain.
-This problem only has second-stage decisions and uncertain objective.
+This problem only has second-stage decisions and an uncertain objective.
 The dimension of the uncertainty set grows with the number of arcs in the graph.
-For the full description, see Section \ref{app:problems_sp}.
-Since there is only a second-stage, some attributes disappear for this problem: `Deterministic first-stage' (attribute 6), and the static objective problem-related attributes (8 and 9).
+For the full description, see Appendix~\ref{app:problems_sp}.
+Since there is only a second stage, some attributes disappear for this problem: `Deterministic first-stage' (attribute 6), and the static objective problem-related attributes (8 and 9).
 Hence, we are left with six attributes for this problem.